Bachelor of Laws / Bachelor of Criminology and Justice | UniSC | University of the Sunshine Coast, Queensland, Australia

 Suggested electives for Bachelor of Laws / Bachelor of Criminology and Justice include:

-CRM201 Social Research
+CRM201 Research Dissertation B

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.